CNX Resources Corporation (CNX) Shares Up Despite Recent Market Volatility

 Scotiabank gave a rating of “Sector Perform” to CNX, setting the target price at $25 in the report published on July 25th of the previous year.

-During the last 5 trading sessions, CNX fell by -5.48%, which changed the moving average for the period of 200-days by -27.87% in comparison to the 20-day moving average, which settled at $15.65.
-In addition, CNX Resources Corporation saw -9.80% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CNX rose by +2.24%, which changed the moving average for the period of 200-days by -30.76% in comparison to the 20-day moving average, which settled at $15.41.
+In addition, CNX Resources Corporation saw -7.78% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CNX